 If I have learned anything from my 58 years on this planet it's that life can be tough for all of us at times and we all go through our own trials and tribulations.
-My own life certainly hasn't been smooth and I will always be grateful for the counselling I received during a difficult time and every so often I still like to see a counsellor myself.
+My own life certainly hasn't been smooth and I will always be grateful for the counselling I received during a difficult time.
+I also know how valuable counselling can be in assisting with our everyday, daily living and I make sure I see my own counsellor every so often.

 * The word anicca [an-ee-cha] is the word the Buddha used for impermanence or change.